benburton/goose-log/README.md

     message: inbox message not found exception
 </code></pre>

-Note that the timestamp JSON will accept a Long value representing milliseconds since the Unix ecoc, or a string representing a timestamp to be written to the log explicitly.
+Note that the timestamp JSON will accept a Long value representing milliseconds since the Unix epoc, or a string representing a timestamp to be written to the log explicitly.

+##### The Provider Parameter

+You can add a provider.
+It writes to a files with that name.
+(TODO: rewrite this copy)

+For example, the JSON request

+<pre><code>{
+  "provider" : "my-awesome-webapp",
+  "details" : {
+    "event" : "inbox.message.read",
+    "message" : "inbox message not found exception"
+  }
+}
+</code></pre>

+will append to the file my-awesome-webapp.log in the default directory (currently /var/log/).

 #### Sending a JSON List